RandomcodeDev/purpl-engine/FalseKing.md

 - Main game code is stored on GitHub, but assets are stored on a personal Gitea server to get around file size limits.
 Any closed platform (console) related material (binaries, abstraction code) is to be kept in a private repository on GitHub.
-- Due to very simple formats, assets can largely be developed with any image editor and text editor, as well as some form of audio editor, and 3D modelling software
+- Due to tools which convert conventional formats into the engine's, assets can largely be developed with any image editor, text editor, audio editor, and 3D modelling software
 - Instead of having scripting, everything will simply be implemented in C.
-  Some form of extension system may be introduced.
+  Some form of extension system may be introduced using dynamic libraries.

 ## Target platforms